mkohler/cython_swig/README.rst

     Then it concatenates the string hello, and its input argument in the outp buffer.

-    The suffix _rs stands for status return, a reminder that it returns its status, and not its output.

     Understanding the implementation isn't vital as long as you understand the interface.
-And the key thing to understand about the interface is that CALLER of greeting_rs function must allocate the buffer that the
+And the key thing to understand about the interface is that the CALLER of greeting_rs function must allocate the GREETING_RS's output buffer.

     Let's use SWIG to make this function available to Python.

 adder.i: greeting_rs()